 A Fitch rating outlook indicates the direction a rating is likely to move over a one to two-year period, with rating outlooks falling into four categories: "Positive," "Negative," "Stable" or "Evolving".
 Rating outlooks reflect financial or other trends that have not yet reached the level that would trigger a rating action, but which may do so if such trends continue.
 A "Negative" outlook signals a negative trend on the rating scale.
-Positive or Negative Rating Outlooks do not imply that a rating change is inevitable, and similarly, ratings with stable outlooks can be raised or lowered without a prior revision to the outlook.
+Positive or Negative rating outlooks do not imply that a rating change is inevitable, and similarly, ratings with stable outlooks can be raised or lowered without a prior revision to the outlook.

-On October 11, 2021, S&P affirmed its global scale long-term issuer credit rating on the Company at 'B+'.
-S&P also affirmed its issue-level rating on the Company's 2028 Unsecured Notes at 'B+'.
-The rating outlook is Stable.
+On September 22, 2022, S&P upgraded its outlook for Frontera from 'Stable' to 'Positive' and affirmed its global scale long-term issuer credit rating on the Company and issue-level rating on the Company's 2028 Unsecured Notes at 'B+'.